Kirill2690/cards-front/README.md

 # Hello,my friend!🤚

-# Project for your attention CARDS 🤓.
+# Project for your attention "Cards" 🤓.

 The Cards Project is a learning platform.
 Anyone can create decks of cards to store questions and answers on topics of interest to you.
 -You can create your own decks with cards where questions and answers are stored.